pacav69/cnconlinedocs/readmecnconline.md

 ![cnchome](cnckwhome.jpg)
 figure 6 ONline home

-then click on custom match to start playing games with orger players.
+then click on custom match to start playing games with other players.